 The next thing I did was give them a base layer of paint by spray painting with this white primer.

 You want to make sure not to skip this step, especially if you are using a glass base.
+Make sure your spray paint is dry before moving to the next step.

 Step 2- Create texture with Paint